-Havering's Infrastructure Delivery Plan (IDP), submitted as part of the evidence base for the emerging Local Plan, sets out the type and scale of infrastructure required to underpin the Local Plan's vision and framework for the future development of Havering.
+Havering's Infrastructure Delivery Plan (IDP) was published in 2018 and submitted as part of the evidence base for the emerging Local Plan, sets out the type and scale of infrastructure required to underpin the Local Plan's vision and framework for the future development of Havering.
 The Infrastructure Delivery Plan identified that the cost of the infrastructure needed to support the delivery of the Local Plan is in the region of £580m.